opensearch-project/documentation-website/_install-and-configure/config-opensearch/config-settings.md

 # Settings for opensearch.yml

 Configuration file settings customize your distribution.
-They are contained in a number of different YAML files.
-Files and their associated settings are listed and described in the following tables.

-## opensearch.yml settings

 You can use the settings in the following tables to configure your `opensearch.yml` file for core OpenSearch and whichever plugins you run.
+This section categorizes the settings and provides description for each.
+Examples for settings in the groupings follow each table.

-### OpenSearch core settings
+## OpenSearch core settings

 The settings in the following table apply specifically to OpenSearch core.